mightyjens/mightyjens.github.io/content/posts/2021/thule-wingbar-edge.md

   caption: ""
   hiddenInList: false
 ---
-Just as I have written a review on the Thule EasyFold XT2 this spring, I would like to write a compact check-up, suitable for the start of the winter season, about the Thule Wingbar Edge 9582 (B) black edition that I purchased for little below three hundred Euros.
+Just as I have written a review on the *[Thule EasyFold XT2](/posts/2021/thule-easyfold-xt2/)* this spring, I would like to write a compact check-up, suitable for the start of the winter season, about the *Thule Wingbar Edge 9582* (B) black edition that I purchased for little below three hundred Euros.

 Even though the aesthetics of such setups are usually not the focus, i still usually make sure it fits the car.
 Therefore, the Wingbar was the only suitable roof rack for me because it almost looks like a series design part.

-As I am driving a 2021 Volkswagen T-Roc, the front as well as the rear mount are in size M!
+As I am driving a 2021 *Volkswagen T-Roc*, the front as well as the rear mount are in size M!
 Please be careful to choose the right size suitable for your car as there’s several combinations available.

 ## Technical Details